 —Sir William Osler (1849–1919)

-The goal of every clinician should be to enhance patient/client satisfaction, increase efficiency, and decrease unproven treatment approaches.4 The management of the patient/client is a complex process involving an intricate blend of experience, knowledge, and interpersonal skills.
+The goal of every clinician should be to enhance patient/client satisfaction, increase efficiency, and decrease unproven treatment approaches.
+Management of the patient/client is a complex process involving an intricate blend of experience, knowledge, and interpersonal skills.
 Obtaining an accurate diagnosis requires a systematic and logical approach.
 Such an approach should be eclectic because no single method works all of the time.
-For any intervention to be successful, an accurate diagnosis must be followed by a carefully planned and specific rehabilitation program to both the affected area and its related structures.
-In this book, great emphasis is placed on the appropriate use of manual techniques and therapeutic exercise based on these considerations.
+For any intervention to be successful, an accurate diagnosis must be followed by a carefully planned and specific rehabilitation program to the affected area and its related structures.
+This book places great emphasis on the appropriate use of manual techniques and therapeutic exercises based on these considerations.
 Electrotherapeutic and thermal/cryotherapeutic modalities should be viewed as adjuncts to the rehabilitative process.
 Please go to www.accessphysiotherapy.com for numerous video clips of manual techniques and therapeutic exercises, which the reader is encouraged to view.
 The following icon is used throughout the text to indicate when such clips are available.
 [VIDEO]